-20.1 Each Party shall be liable to the other Party/ies for any damages it causes the other Party/ies by any breach of these Clauses.
+20.1 Each Party shall be liable to the other Party/ies for any damages it causes to the other Party/ies by any breach of these Clauses.

+20.2 The Data importer shall be liable to the Data subject, and the Data subject shall be entitled to receive compensation, for any material or non-material damages that it causes the Data subject by breaching these Clauses.

-- 20.2 Each Party shall be liable to the Data subject, and the Data subject shall be entitled to receive compensation, for any material or non-material damages that the Party causes the Data subject by breaching these Clauses.
-This is without prejudice to the liability of the Data exporter or the Data importer under the Applicable law or the law applicable to the Data importer. - 20.3 Where more than one Party is responsible for any damage caused to the Data subject as a result of a breach of these Clauses, all responsible Parties shall be jointly and severally liable and the Data subject is entitled to bring an action in court against any of these Parties. - 20.4 The Parties agree that, if one Party is held liable under the previous paragraph, it shall be entitled to claim back from the other Party/ies that part of the compensation corresponding to the other Party's/Parties' responsibility for the damage. - 20.5 The Controller remains responsible for the Processing where it engages a Processor to act on its behalf.
-The Parties may not invoke the conduct of a Processor or sub-Processor to avoid their own liability.
+The Data exporter shall be liable to the Data subject, and the Data subject shall be entitled to receive compensation, for any material or non-material damages the Data exporter or the Data importer (or its Sub-processor) causes the Data subject by breaching these Clauses.
+This is without prejudice to the liability of the Data exporter under the Applicable law.

+The Parties agree that if the Data exporter is held liable, under the previous paragraph, for damages caused by the Data importer (or its Sub-processor), it shall be entitled to claim back from the Data importer that part of the compensation corresponding to the Data importer's responsibility for the damage.

+20.3 Where more than one Party is responsible for any damage caused to the Data subject as a result of a breach of these Clauses, all responsible Parties shall be jointly and severally liable and the Data subject is entitled to bring an action in court against any of these Parties.

+20.4 The Parties agree that if one Party is held liable under the previous paragraph, it shall be entitled to claim back from the other Party/ies the part of the compensation corresponding to the other Party's/Parties' responsibility for the damage.

+20.5 The Data exporter remains responsible for the Processing where it engages a Processor to act on its behalf.
+The Parties may not invoke the conduct of a sub-Processor to avoid their own liability.